mehrab-haque/ozone-realtime-localized-recommender/README.md

 # Suncreen Realtime Localized Recommender
 ## Overview
-My aim is to provide the recommendation of optimum exposure to sunlight or the usage of sunscreen for prolonged exposure in a localized, updated, personalized and calculative way through a publicly accessible user interface.
+My aim is to provide the recommendation of optimum exposure to sunlight (based upon localized ozone layer depletion datasets and other factors) or the usage of sunscreen for prolonged exposure in a localized, updated, personalized and calculative way through a publicly accessible user interface.
+Also, long term recommendation changes can be analyzed for conclusive outcomes.
 ## Determining factors
 * The maximum possible amount of UV present in the sunlight considering :
     * Position of earth relative to sun due to the annual course.
 (Sunlight intensity in W/m^2)